-Noorda-COM utilizes a combination of letter and pass/fail grades in the grading system.
+Noorda-COM utilizes the following grading system along with two (2) and three (3) digit Comprehensive Scores for the first two years.
 Courses accepted in transfer toward the Doctor of Osteopathic Medicine program are marked as TR for Transfer.
 Transfer coursework is not utilized in determining honors or awards.

 AU Audit Participation and/or observation of a course.
 AW Administrative Withdrawal Withdrawn from a course(s) or College.
 Faculty/ Administrator-initiated.
 CR Credit Credit F Fail Failure of a course. Н Honors Special recognition for exceptional work.
 HP High Pass Recognition for above average proficiency.
-I Incomplete Incomplete coursework due to extenuating circumstances.
+1 Incomplete Incomplete coursework due to extenuating circumstances.
 NC No Credit No Credit NR Not Reported Grade not reported.
 Pass Pass Pass.
 S Satisfactory Pass.
 Satisfactorily met requirements.
 TR Transfer Credit Credit awarded in transfer.
 U Unsatisfactory Fail.
 Did not satisfactorily meet requirements.
 W Withdrawal Withdrawal from courses(s) or College.
 Student-initiated.